 Perth-born, Sydney-based Olivia Bond spent years working in auction houses – from Sotheby’s in London to Shapiro in Sydney – before taking a job at Bulgari’s Castlereagh flagship.
 She set out on her own as a private jeweller and gemmologist in 2014.
-Here she rounds up the biggest engagement-ring trends you can expect to see sparkling on the hands of brides-to-be in 2019, with styles to suit a range of budgets.
+Here she rounds up the biggest engagement-ring trends you can see sparkling on the hands of brides-to-be, with styles to suit a range of budgets.

 Despite being considered a purchase that will last a lifetime, like anything, engagement rings are not immune to trends.
 Here are four cuts on the rise for discerning buyers.